Beyond Worst-Case Online Allocation via Dynamic Max-min Fairness: Introduction

-Further afield, we have the study of fairness-efficiency tradeoffs in online allocation of divisible resources. this line of work starts with~\citet{kelly1998rate}, and with a recent renewal of interest due to data-centers~\cite{bonald2001impact,bonald2006queueing} and cloud computing~\cite{DBLP:conf/nsdi/GhodsiZHKSS10, DBLP:conf/osdi/ShueFS12, DBLP:conf/osdi/GrandlKRAK16,DBLP:conf/sigecom/ParkesPS12}.
+First, we have the study of fairness-efficiency tradeoffs in online allocation of divisible resources, starting with~\citet{kelly1998rate}, and with a recent renewal of interest due to data-centers~\cite{bonald2001impact,bonald2006queueing} and cloud computing~\cite{DBLP:conf/nsdi/GhodsiZHKSS10, DBLP:conf/osdi/ShueFS12, DBLP:conf/osdi/GrandlKRAK16,DBLP:journals/teco/ParkesP015}.
+In particular, \cite{DBLP:journals/teco/ParkesP015} study the static allocation of multiple divisible resources and show that low social welfare is needed where requiring properties strategy-proofness, envy-freeness, or sharing incentives; they also study envy-freeness for indivisible resources.
 Most of these works consider static settings or assume requests of equal importance.
-Recent work has focused on extending these results to time-varying utilities~\cite{DBLP:conf/sigmetrics/FreemanZCL18,DBLP:journals/corr/FikiorisAT21,DBLP:conf/osdi/VuppalapatiF0CK23}, analyzing the incentive and efficiency properties of simple \dmmf-like policies for divisible resource allocation.
+Recent work has focused on extending these results to time-varying utilities~\cite{DBLP:conf/sigmetrics/FreemanZCL18,DBLP:journals/corr/FikiorisAT21,DBLP:conf/osdi/VuppalapatiF0CK23} or dynamic arrival of agents \cite{DBLP:conf/atal/KashPS13,DBLP:journals/pomacs/ImMMP20,DBLP:journals/mor/VardiPF22}, analyzing the incentive and efficiency properties of simple \dmmf-like policies for divisible resource allocation.
 While the need for rationing in our setting makes it incompatible with these works, our idea of proving robust guarantees against per-agent benchmarks may also prove useful in those models.

 Another stream of work has looked at efficiency-fairness tradeoffs in online allocation problems, but without incentive constraints (i.e., where values are known to the principal at the start of a round).
 In this context, prior work has considered both stochastic~\cite{sinclair2022sequential,banerjee2023online,yin2022optimal} as well as adversarial~\cite{freeman2017fair,banerjee2022online,kawase2022online,barman2022universal,gkatzelis2023} utility models, and characterized various tradeoffs between different objectives.
 This is also related to a much larger body of work looking at similar questions in static (i.e., one-shot) settings.
 A particularly relevant example of this for us is recent work by~\citet{DBLP:conf/sigecom/BabaioffEF21,DBLP:conf/wine/BabaioffEF22}, who study the one-shot allocation of indivisible goods among agents with exogenous shares, and arbitrary values, and prove that every agent can guarantee a constant fraction of her \textit{Any Price Share} (APS), a quantity that could be described as a worst-case ideal utility.
 While their setting and results are, for the moment, incomparable to the one we consider, understanding how they are related is an important future direction.